Membership (MRACDS) in General Dental Practice

-The MRACDS(GDP) Program is a two to three year structured educational learning program for qualified General Dental Practitioners (GDPs), that aims to provide an ongoing high standard of patient management, diagnosis and treatment for the benefit of the community.
+The MRACDS(GDP) Program is a two year structured educational learning program for qualified General Dentists, that aims to provide an ongoing high standard of patient management, diagnosis and treatment for the benefit of the community.

 The MRACDS(GDP) Program is structured to enhance and support the acquisition of knowledge and skills of GDPs and provide a structured approach to Continuing Professional Development (CPD).

-MRACDS(GDP) is an achievable step to RACDS Membership.
+MRACDS(GDP) is an achievable step to RACDS Membership and an alternate pathway towards obtaining Fellowship.
 On its own it is not a registrable qualification to practice dentistry in Australia or New Zealand.

 Definition of RACDS Membership (GDP)